andersource/andersource.github.io/_posts/2022-04-19-dk-autocorrelation.markdown

 ![Scatter plot of X vs. shuffled Y - X](/assets/dk-autocorrelation/x_vs_shuffled_y_minus_x.webp)

 Hey, there's a correlation there!
-It's negative this time, and actually stronger (in magnitude) and more significant then in the real case.
+It's negative this time, and actually stronger (in magnitude) and more significant than in the real case.
 What is going on?
 Nothing new, really.
 This is the exact same data from the previous plot, shown in a different lens.
 As the states were shuffled, larger states were more likely to be given smaller states, and smaller states were more likely to be given larger states.
 Contrasting X and Y - X gives us a correlation not because X appears on both sides of the equation, but because of a very real, concrete phenomenon that's experienced